-The eCommerce SEO guide that won't cause your head to spin
+The ultimate guide to eCommerce SEO for beginners (that won't cause your head to spin)

 It's hard to overstate the importance of search engine optimization (SEO).
 After all, you can't make sales if you don't get any traffic to your site.
 And, well, traffic doesn't exactly fall from the sky.